ccb-hms/GWASCatalogSearchDB/README.md

 - `include_subclasses`— include resources annotated with subclasses of the given search terms, otherwise only resources explicitly annotated with those terms are returned
-- `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with entailed subclasses of the given terms are returned
+- `direct_subclasses_only`— include only the direct subclasses of the given search terms, otherwise all the resources annotated with inferred subclasses of the given terms are returned The return value is a pandas dataframe containing all of the resources annotated with the given terms.

 Each search term must be an EFO term specified by its compact uniform resource identifier ([CURIE](https://www.w3.org/TR/curie/)).
 For example `EFO:0005741` is the short form of [http://www.ebi.ac.uk/efo/EFO_0005741](http://www.ebi.ac.uk/efo/EFO_0005741).